DeepLcom/google-sheets-example/README.md

-We also know that in Google Sheets, because a formula can be copied and pasted with just a few keystrokes, it can be easy to translate a lot of characters eally quickly—and maybe translate more than you intended.
+We also know that in Google Sheets, because a formula can be copied and pasted with just a few keystrokes, it can be easy to translate a lot of characters really quickly—and maybe translate more than you intended.

 In the Setup Guide and Tutorial below, we include guidelines on: